Roasted Cauliflower and Garlic are pureed with tahini and classic hummus spices for a delicious and satisfying low calorie and low carb dip.

 This post has been updated from the original posted August 7, 2019.

 Roasted Cauliflower Hummus is low in carbs and high in nutrition, big on flavor yet low in calories….an ideal choice if you’re a foodie with health goals.
-I love this hummus recipe without beans.
-It’s got all the texture of a hummus dip, plus plenty of taste from roasted garlic…it’s lighter than hummus…but still satisfying.
+I love this hummus recipe without chickpeas.
+It’s got all the texture of a hummus dip, plus plenty of taste from roasted garlic…it’s lighter than hummus…but still satisfying and delicious.

 Roasting the garlic in the skin protects the flesh from burning and makes it easy to squeeze out and into the recipe.
 Garlic is known to have many medicinal properties including antibacterial, anti-fungal.
 Garlic also contains antioxidants that protect against cell damage and aging.
 Many can’t tolerate raw garlic, it triggers acid reflux…but roasted garlic often doesn’t cause heartburn and the side effects of acid reflux.